WilsonZheng/NodeJS-App/README.md

 # Features
 1. app.js: Insert, Get,Update, Delete operation to local postgres DB two tables: Book and Author
-2. NumAndEmailMasking.js : using Regular Expression to mask the input phone number and email Examples
+2. NumAndEmailMasking.js : using Regular Expression to mask the input phone number and email
+3. nova.js is some code I developed for Nova Energy web api Examples
      input: